 My Quick Nuoc Cham Sauce recipe is a simple matter of mincing garlic and putting it into a jar, along with the fish sauce, chili-garlic sauce, rice vinegar, sugar, and some water.

 I have a dedicated jar for my nuoc cham dipping sauce, with the proportions of the liquid ingredients on the side with a Sharpie so that I don't even have to think about it.
-I keep the sauce in the refrigerator for up to a month.

 What is nuoc cham used on?

 For example, Slow-Cooker Rotisserie Chicken Pho, and Slow-Cooker Duck Pho.
 I'll be adding a vegetable pho to this list very soon.

 Check out my Bun Bo Xao (Vietnamese Lemongrass Beef Noodle Bowls) and Meal-prep Meatball Vietnamese Noodle Bowls, for example.

 Just about anything that's a bit bland and can use a flavor boost is fair game for nuoc cham.

 Can I make a vegan nuoc cham sauce?

 I also recommend the liquid aminos version of nuoc cham for people who just can't wrap their brains around the idea of fish sauce.

 It's that simple!
 I hope you'll agree that nuoc cham sauce is a fantastic flavor booster.
-Do be sure to check out my instant pot vegetable pho as well!

 Quick Nuoc Cham Sauce is a simplified version of the classic Vietnamese condiment.
 My recipe also includes options for a veganized version of nuoc cham sauce.

-- 1 garlic clove minced
+- 1 garlic clove, minced

-- 2 tbsp chili-garlic sauce
+- 2 tablespoon chili-garlic sauce

-- 1/3 cup fish sauce
+- ⅓ cup fish sauce

-- 1/2 cup rice vinegar
+- ½ cup rice vinegar

-- 4 tbsp sugar
+- 4 tablespoon sugar

-- 1/2 cup water
+- ½ cup water

-Add all ingredients to a screw-top jar.
+- Add all ingredients to a screw-top jar.
 Lid tightly and shake.
 Store in the refrigerator for up to one month.